Lexus IS vs ES

-The ES also gets newer technology with the likes of Enform App Suite 2.0 and Apple CarPlay as standard and optional 10.2-inch heads up display and wireless charging which are currently unavailable on the IS.
+The ES also gets newer technology with an optional 10.2-inch heads up display and wireless charging which are currently unavailable on the IS.
 You can also get a huge 12.3-inch multimedia display, whereas the biggest screen on the IS is limited to 10.3 inches.

-The IS is available with two engines that depends on the trim.
+The IS is available with two engines.
 A 2.0-liter turbo inline-four engine that produces 241 horsepower and 258 lb-ft of torque is fitted in the IS 300 while the IS 350 is fitted with a 311 horsepower 3.5-liter V6 engine.

 The I4 engine is slower and takes 6.9s to get from 0-60 mph.
 The V6 takes just 5.6s.

-The ES, on the other hand, gets a 302 horsepower 3.5-liter V6 engine across all non-hybrid models.
+The ES 350, on the other hand, gets a 302 horsepower 3.5-liter V6 engine on the front-wheel driver ES 350.
 This takes the car from 0-60 mph in 6.6s.
 The relative lack of acceleration compared to the V6 IS is mostly down to the car’s heavier weight.

 If you instead opt for a hybrid drive ES, the electric motor is paired with a 2.5-liter I4 engine.
-This hybrid system has a combined 215 horsepower which makes slower than the non-hybrid options.
-It takes 8.1s to get from 0-60 mph.
+This hybrid system has a combined 215 horsepower which takes 8.1s to get from 0-60 mph.

 For the Lexus IS, the transmission the engine is matched with depends on whether you go for RWD or AWD.
 RWD variants get an 8-speed Sport Direct-Shift automatic transmission while AWD variants get a six-speed automatic gearbox.

-The ES 350 gets an 8-speed direct-shift automatic transmission.
+The ES 250 and 350 models get an 8-speed direct-shift automatic transmission.
 Being a hybrid vehicle, the ES 300h gets an electronic CVT.

 Those who want the best possible gas mileage will be drawn to the hybrid Lexus ES 300h, which achieves 43/44 mpg (city/highway) for a combined 44 mpg.